jatewit/ParticleXML/README.md

 # ParticleXML
-Creating particle system and assign variable from xml
+Creating particle system and assigning data using the xml serialization.